-The rock cave temple Dambulla better known as Golden cave temple Dambulla hides some of the world’s most ancient paintings.
-The temple silt isolation on a mountain and surrounded by thick forest, this temple must have been impassable in the past due to its location.
-Then why ancient painters in 1st century BCE have done such a beautiful painting and frescoed interior of this cave?
+The rock cave temple Dambulla better known as Golden temple Dambulla hides some of the world’s most ancient paintings.
+The temple silt isolation on a mountain and surrounded by thick forest, this temple had been impassable in the past due to its location.
+Then, why ancient painters in the 1st century BCE, have done such a beautiful painting and frescoes interior of this cave?

-It would seem to be reasonable to contemplate why unknown, ancient artisans had created this beautiful gallery in the rock cave temple Dambulla, during the reign of King Walagambahu in the 1st century BCE-ever asked why they chose those isolated, hidden caves to carry on their marvellous work.
+It would seem to be reasonable to contemplate why unknown, ancient artisans had created this beautiful gallery in the golden temple Dambulla, during the reign of King Walagambahu in the 1st century BCE-ever asked why they chose those isolated, hidden caves to carry on their marvellous work.

 Despite the relative obscurity of rock cave temple Dambulla; it has become one of the most macabre art galleries on the island.
 Over the last centuries, a considerable number of ancient paintings is fallen away with the plaster while some other paintings are discoloured.
 But the fate of the remaining paintings is also somewhat chilling.

 Rock cave temple Dambulla consists of 5 caves in different sizes and magnificence.
 The monolithic caves stand on a base of 150-meter high granite rock, are hiding some of the superfluous artistic work of ancient painters and sculptures.
 Rock cave temple Dambulla is a UNESCO world heritage site and by far the most impressive cave temple on the island.